Status: affected by circulating vaccine-derived poliovirus type 2 (cVDPV2)

 Polio this week in Egypt

-- No cVDPV2 positive environmental sample was reported this week.
-There are 11 positive samples reported in 2021.
+- No cVDPV2 positive environmental samples were reported this week.
+There are 16 positive samples reported in the country.

 International Health Regulations